thomasnield/oreilly_kotlin_for_data_science/outline.md

 * Using Kotlin with Apache Spark
 * Using Kotlin-Statistics
 * Doing matrix math with ND4J (Java's NumPy)
-* Interactive visuals with TornadoFX
+* Interactive UI's with TornadoFX
 * Deploying your Kotlin project

 5) Going Forward
 * Furthering your knowledge of Kotlin and the JVM
-* Notable Kotlin/Java data science libraries
-* Getting connected with the Kotlin community